Submodular Functions: Learnability, Structure, and Optimization: Implications of our Matroid Construction for Submodular Optimization

 \section{Implications of our Matroid Construction for Submodular Optimization}

 \SectionName{implications}

-The motivation of our matroid construction in \Section{general-lower} is to show hardness of learning in the PMAC model.
-Our construction has implications beyond learning theory; it reveals interesting structure of matroids and submodular functions.
-We now illustrate this interesting structure by using it to show strong inapproximability results for several submodular optimization problems.
+The original motivation of our matroid construction in \Section{general-lower} is to show hardness of learning in the PMAC model.
+In this section we show that this construction has implications beyond learning theory; it reveals interesting structure of matroids and submodular functions.
+We illustrate this interesting structure by using it to show strong inapproximability results for several submodular optimization problems.